 Does My Planter Need Drainage?

 Yes.
-We will always recommend selecting planters and pots with drainage, especially if you are testing the waters in your watering abilities.
-It's totally possible to make planters without drainage work with a little finesse.
-It's best to remember to pour no more than 1/3 of the container's size in water.
+We will always recommend selecting planters and pots with drainage, especially if you are testing the waters in your watering abilities – but it's totally possible to make planters without drainage work with a little finesse!
+It is best to remember to pour no more than 1/3 of the container's size in water.
 You can also line the bottom of the planter with lava rocks or similar to create crevices for excess water to drain into.
 These methods will definitely help decrease the chances of root rot.

 Now you’re ready to choose a new pot or planter, right?
 Well, before you go, here is one last thing to consider.
 What is my planter made of?
 Most stores carry terracotta, wood or plastic planters.
 Our advice is to go porous.
 Porous ceramics like terracotta will dry more evenly than plastic pots, and any wood planter will dry even faster than terracotta.
-Ceramic or earthenware planters also are great choices.
-Avoid plastic planters or pots if you can help it.
-Why?
-Plastic is not porous, it will dry the slowest, it pollutes the oceans, and, yeah, it can look cheap.
-You have to look at your plant everyday, so the planter or pot that it’s in should be something you like looking at.
+Ceramic planters also are great choices.
 And if you're worried about weight, fiberglass planters are ideal for plants 8" or larger in diameter.
-Meet a few of our fiberglass favorites here.
 Get crafty.
 Horticulture is just as much of an art as it is a science.

 Shopping with The Sill means you’re supported every step of your plant parenthood journey.
 Learn more about our Reward Program.Learn More